 - 4.15.a.
 The research curriculum must include structured delivery of education in research design, research methodology, data analysis, and grant writing.
 (Core) - 4.15.b.
 The research curriculum must include opportunities for basic, translational, and/or clinical research.
 (Core) - 4.15.c.
-The research curriculum must include the opportunity for the fellows to present their academic contributions to the reproductive endocrinology and infertility community.

-(Core)

-4.15.d.
-Prior to completion of the fellowship, each fellow must complete and defend a scholarly paper (thesis) that meets the certification standards set by the American Board of Obstetrics and Gynecology or American Osteopathic Board of Obstetrics and Gynecology.
+The research curriculum must include the opportunity for the fellows to present their academic contributions to the complex family planning community.
+(Core) - 4.15.d.
+Prior to completion of the fellowship, each fellow must complete and defend a scholarly paper (thesis) that meets the certification standards set by the American Board of Obstetrics and Gynecology.
 (Core)